Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Weakness, numbness, tremor, or walking difficulty without a clear diagnosis

-• Events despite seizure medication
+• Events continuing despite seizure medication

-• Conflicting opinions about epilepsy vs PNES
+• Conflicting opinions about epilepsy and PNES

 • Symptoms affecting work, school, relationships, or daily function